Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Understanding Scattered Forest Search (SFS)

 \subsection{Problem formulation}

-Following \citet{light2025sfs}, we formulate code generation as a black-box optimization problem \citep{golovin2017google}.
-A code generation task is represented as $x = \langle p, H \rangle$, where $p$ denotes a prompt written in natural language or code, and $H$ represents a set of hidden test cases used for evaluation.
-The objective is to provide an LLM with a prompt $p$ and generate a code $c \sim \mathrm{LLM}(p)$ that passes all hidden tests in $H$.
+Following \citet{light2025sfs}, we formulate program generation as a black-box optimization problem \citep{golovin2017google}.
+A program generation task is represented as $x = \langle p, H \rangle$, where $p$ denotes a prompt written in natural language or program, and $H$ represents a set of hidden test cases used for evaluation.
+The objective is to provide an LLM with a prompt $p$ and generate a program $c \sim \mathrm{LLM}(p)$ that passes all hidden tests in $H$.
 Although the model cannot access the hidden tests, it can generate a set of validation tests $V$.
-Using these validation tests $V$ and the program execution environment, the model obtains feedback on its generated code $c$.
-This feedback is then used to determine whether the code should be refined.
-In the evaluation phase, generated codes are evaluated against a hidden test set $H$ and are deemed correct only when all tests are passed.
-For each task, an LLM is allowed to generate codes up to $k$ times, and a task is considered solved if at least one of them is correct.
-Following these rules, for a task set $X$, the evaluation metric Pass@k Rate \citep{chen2021evaluating} is calculated as the proportion of tasks $x \in X$ that are solved with at most $k$ generated codes.
+Using these validation tests $V$ and the program execution environment, the model obtains feedback on its generated program $c$.
+This feedback is then used to determine whether the program should be refined.
+In the evaluation phase, generated programs are evaluated against a hidden test set $H$ and are deemed correct only when all tests are passed.
+For each task, an LLM is allowed to generate programs up to $k$ times, and a task is considered solved if at least one of them is correct.
+Following these rules, for a task set $X$, the evaluation metric Pass@k Rate \citep{chen2021evaluating} is calculated as the proportion of tasks $x \in X$ that are solved with at most $k$ generated programs.
 An overview of this problem formulation is illustrated in Appendix~\ref{app:overview-of-the-problem-formulation}.

-\subsection{\textsc{Scattered Forest Search} (\textsc{SFS})}
+\subsection{\textsc{Scattered Forest Search} (SFS)}

-Several inference-time methods have been explored in prior work to improve LLM performance on code generation tasks.
-However, \citet{light2025sfs} have shown that these methods often generate highly similar candidate codes, resulting in insufficient exploration of the solution space.
-To address this challenge, they have also proposed \textsc{Scattered Forest Search} (\textsc{SFS}) \citep{light2025sfs}. \textsc{SFS} is a MCTS-based method that combines careful seed initialization with textual optimization and consists of the following three components.
+Several inference-time methods have been explored in prior work to improve LLM performance on program generation tasks.
+However, \citet{light2025sfs} have shown that these methods often generate highly similar candidate programs, resulting in insufficient exploration of the solution space.
+To address this challenge, they have also proposed \textsc{Scattered Forest Search} (SFS) \citep{light2025sfs}.
+SFS is a MCTS-based method that combines careful seed initialization with textual optimization and consists of the following three components.